ItsNotGoodName/reciva-web-remote/docs/api.md

 ### Get radio state via websocket

-Client must send `uuid` after they connect or specify it in the `GET` parameter in order to receive state.
+Client must send `uuid` after they connect or specify it in the `GET` url parameter in order to start receiving state.
 The first message sent to client is always the full state.
 After that, only state changes are sent to the client.
-The `uuid` is always sent to the client.
+The `uuid` is always sent to the client in each message.
 The connection will terminate if the client sends an invalid `uuid`.

 ```
 GET ws://localhost:8080/v1/radio/ws?uuid=:uuid